michaelssavage/Command_Line_Interpreter/README.md

 -------------------------------

         ==================
-12. Program Invocation
+12. Program Invocation*
         ==================

-• Any input that does not correspond to the previous 11 commands will be interpreted as an executable child process.
+• Any input that does not correspond to the previous (11) commands will be interpreted as an executable child process*.
 • subprocess.call() is used even though subprocess.run() is
-  the newer, safer version because of limitations.
+  the newer, safer version.
+This is because of limitations.

 ---------------------------------------------------------
 - for the following example, I have made a python file  -